Sachagobeyn/SDMIT/README.md

 > Compute an approximate value for the hyper parameters by using the [hyperparameters.py](scripts/hyperparameters.py) function.
 Set selection rate equal to 0.5, crossover rate equal to 1 in the *settings.txt*.

-## Section 4: Now let's try to get the code running
+## Section 4: Let's try to get the code running

 The Python code is developed in a way it can run as an executable by typing in command window 'python ./scripts/script.py parameterfile.txt'.
 As a consequence, the user interface is run by adapting text or csv file.
 At first hand this might seem like a bit of a struggle, however, when trying to move towards machine learning and uncertainty analysis on high performance platforms, this is a great advantage.